IFE-Fiware/consumer/documents/deployment-guide/README.md

 #### Vault related tasks

-You can access vault on https://secrets.**commonnamespacetag**.**domainsuffix** Root token can be found in common namespace, secret vault-unseal-keys, in key vault-root.
+You can access vault on https://secrets.**commonnamespacetag**.**domainsuffix** Root token can be found in common namespace, secret secrets-root-token, in key token.

 The description of using vault is in a separate document: